bragajj/TSBlockchain/README.md

 # TSBlockchain
 TSBlockchain - Laura M., Matt P., Jeff B.
 Final Project for SE575 built with Typescript and Vue, which were both new to every member of our team and provided an interesting challenge.
-Additionally, BootstrapVue components are used to convey important aspects of the program to the user.
+Additionally, reactive BootstrapVue components are used to convey important aspects of the application to the user.

 ## Additional Dependencies